BalaVarun123/A/README.md

-This project contains five files namely - cc,cccpp,ce,cec,cj.
+This project contains three files namely - cc,ccpp,cj.
 This files are used for shorthand for compiling and running C,C++,Python and Java files in Linux platform.
 These files are written in Python.